dulte/TicTacToe/README.md

 ## TODO

 - Make the AI actually unbeatable...
+Known winning series: 6-8-1-3-4-8-0.
+So far the only know winning play.
 - Different colors on pieces for AI and player
 - Change the overall aesthetics
 - Indicate to the player who won (it is now only printed in the consolse)